 - Life course-related norms and concepts inherent in social policies

-The Department consists of three working groups and one independent junior research team:
+The Department consists of four working groups: